Guide 14 chapters

 Cost per lead$200-500

-Results vary by market, targeting, creative quality, and practice area.
-For deeper analysis, see our guide to CTV ROI benchmarks.
+Results shift by market, targeting, creative quality, and practice area.
+For deeper ROI analysis, see the CTV costs and budgeting guide.

-CTV is priced on CPM (Cost Per Thousand), the cost to deliver 1,000 advertising impressions.
+CTV is priced on CPM.
+That’s Cost Per Thousand impressions.
 You pay for ad deliveries, not clicks or outcomes.

 Monthly Budget Recommendations